Hate to count calories on Keto? Me too! Learn how to trim them another way. |

 Whether you want to meet your original goal so you feel good about your accomplishment, you want to brag about the number on the scale, or you really do have fat left to lose, you need to realize that the cuts you are about to make from your current diet have to be permanent.

-you can't go back to fried eggs after you hit goal weight,
+If you choose to switch to soft-boiled eggs now, you can't go back to fried eggs after you hit goal weight, except for an occasional treat. |

 You can't trim the calories short-term, lose the weight, and then go back to how you are eating right now.